mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 [default] Waiting for VM to boot.
 This can take a few minutes.
 {% endhighlight %}

-That's going to look at the `Vagrantfile`, you have a base box which is basically your base VM; so something like a clean Ubuntu server or something like that.
-It's going to set everything up for you and then it's going to provision it with Puppet and if you want to toy around, make a change then you can make a change to your manifest and then just run a simple:
+The first time you run it, Vagrant will inspect your `Vagrantfile` to download a base box (a blank slate virtual machine, e.g. a freshly installed Ubuntu server) and then provision it with Puppet.
+Then you can tweak your manifests and run the following command to do another Puppet run:

 {% highlight console %}
 $ bundle exec vagrant provision